Northern Virginia: Airports

 The area has two major airports, Ronald Reagan Washington National Airport in Crystal City, the nation's 23rd-busiest airport by passenger traffic as of 2022 and the busiest airport in the Washington metropolitan area, and Dulles International Airport in Dulles. in both passenger loadings and aircraft movements, and the 16th-busiest airport in the nation by takeoffs and landings in 2007.
 Dulles is the region's primary international gateway, serves as a hub for United Airlines, and has recently improved its low-cost carrier offerings with the addition of multiple flights by Southwest and JetBlue.

 Subway and passenger trains

 Commuters are served by the Washington Metro subway and the Virginia Railway Express (VRE), a commuter railroad.
 Metro is the second-busiest subway system in the nation after the New York City Subway system.
-A completed expansion project extends the system past Dulles International Airport into Loudon County.
+A completed expansion project extends the system past Dulles International Airport into Loudoun County.
 The VRE has two lines adjacent to I-66 and I-95 starting in Union Station and extending to Manassas and Spotsylvania, respectively.
 VRE service is significantly more limited, but nevertheless saw over a year of continuous ridership increase from 2007 into 2008.
 Bus service is provided by WMATA's Metrobus and several local jurisdictions.